getkyo/kyo/README.md

 It's possible to directly extract the pure value from a computation marked as `T > Any`.
 The given example essentially signifies a computation that yields an `Int` without any pending effects.
 Therefore, it's possible to safely extract the value.

-This property removes the need to distinguish between `map` and `flatMap`, as values are automatically lifted to a Kyo computation with no pending effects.
+This unique property removes the need to juggle between `map` and `flatMap`, streamlining your codebase.
+All values are automatically promoted to a Kyo computation with zero pending effects, enabling you to focus on your application logic rather than the intricacies of effect handling.

 ```scala
 import kyo.options._